jacklatrobe/AzureMated/docs/module-development-guide.md

 # Module Development Guide

-This guide provides comprehensive instructions for developing new cloud service modules for FabricFriend.
+This guide provides comprehensive instructions for developing new cloud service modules for AzureMated.

 ## Overview

-FabricFriend uses a modular architecture where each Azure service is implemented as a separate module.
+AzureMated uses a modular architecture where each Azure service is implemented as a separate module.
 This guide walks through creating a new module from start to finish, using Microsoft Fabric as an example.

 ## Prerequisites